Football Manager Guide to Staff Attributes and Non-Playing Tendencies

 The level of GK Distribution will influence the goalkeepers abilities to deliver the ball effectively and with success.
 It means picking the right distribution method of getting the ball out there on the pitch, to the right player or zone and ensure it won’t create any dangerous situations that failures into conceding.
 GK distribution is linked to the tactical coaching attribute.

-GK Shot Stopping teaches a goalkeeper’s abilities to block shots, either it’s a powerful longshot from outside the area, or it’s a quick shot that bounces off another nearby player that requires great reflexes, it’s a curved shot in the long corner which forces him to stretch out or he’s alone with the opposing player in a one on one situation and demands him to make the correct decision and stay calm in the situation by waiting for the opponent to make a move.
+GK Shot Stopping teaches a goalkeeper’s abilities to block shots, either it’s a powerful long shot from outside the area, a quick shot that bounces off another nearby player that requires great reflexes, a curved shot in the long corner which forces him to stretch out or he’s alone with the opposing player in an one on one situation and demands him to make the correct decision and stay calm in the situation by waiting for the opponent to make a move.

 A goalkeeper coach with high ratings in shot stopping will most likely improve a goalkeepers reflexes and one on one abilities, but may also improve his composure in order to stay calm in such situations described above.
 The GK shot stopping attribute are linked to the technical coaching attribute.

 Working with youngsters determines how successfully the individual is at working with younger players, particularly those aged 19 and under.
 If the youngsters have been given a youth team training assignment and the staff has high levels of working with youngsters will the players they work with improve more than if they had no assignment and a coach with lower ratings.

 It’s desirable when caring for youth development and should be one of the main attributes when looking for a good youth manager/coach and/or Head of Youth Development.
 Since the quality of the youth intake is determined by the ratings of the person responsible for bringing them through, it’s an essential characteristics of the head of youth development, who are the default staff role for finding suitable youth candidates and report on the youngsters within the club inside the Development Centre.